Wisdom Teeth Removal in Ottawa

 First 24 Hours

-Rest is essential—plan to take it easy.
-If you had IV sedation or general anesthesia, you'll need someone to drive you home and stay with you the first evening.
+Rest is essential — plan to take it easy.
 Bite firmly on gauze pads for 30-60 minutes to stop bleeding.
-Some oozing is completely normal for 24 hours.
-Apply ice packs to your cheeks (20 minutes on, 20 minutes off) to control swelling, which typically peaks on day 2 or 3.
-Eat only soft, cool foods: yogurt, smoothies, pudding, mashed potatoes, scrambled eggs, soup (cooled to lukewarm).
-Drink plenty of water but avoid using straws—the suction can dislodge blood clots and cause painful dry socket.
+Apply ice packs to your cheeks (20 minutes on, 20 minutes off) to control swelling.
+Eat only soft, cool foods: yogurt, smoothies, pudding, mashed potatoes.
+Drink plenty of water but avoid using straws — the suction can dislodge blood clots and cause painful dry socket.
 Don't smoke, vape, or drink alcohol for at least 72 hours.
-Take prescribed pain medication and antibiotics exactly as directed, starting before the numbness wears off.

 Days 2-7

 Swelling and discomfort gradually improve each day, though day 2-3 is often the peak.
-You can apply warm compresses after the first 48 hours to ease jaw stiffness.
-Continue eating soft foods, gradually adding more texture as comfort allows.
-Gently rinse with warm salt water after meals (starting day 2) to keep extraction sites clean—don't swish vigorously.
-Most people return to work or school within 3-5 days depending on the extent of surgery and their personal healing rate.
+Apply warm compresses after the first 48 hours to ease jaw stiffness.
+Continue eating soft foods, gradually adding more texture.
+Gently rinse with warm salt water after meals (starting day 2).
+Most people return to work or school within 3-5 days.

 Weeks 2-4